mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-ao3.md

 # plugin-ao3

-Download novels from [ao3](https://archiveofourown.org/), or publish novels to ao3.
+Download novels from [ao3](https://archiveofourown.org/) or publish novels to ao3.

 ## input

-It can be used with other plugins to convert it into other formats, such as epub.
+Can be combined with other plugins to convert to other formats, such as epub.

 ```yaml
 tasks: